dealerv2/Dealer-Version-2-/lib/README.txt

-This folder contains one files that support the functioning of DealerV2 and some files needed for rebuilding from source.
+This folder contains files that support the functioning of DealerV2 and some files needed for rebuilding from source.
 1) libdds.a is a pre-compiled static library with Bo Haglund's Double Dummy Solver code.
 The binaries of DealerV2 have been linked against this library.
 Since it is a static